 WP Optimize is a WordPress plugin that allows you to clean up your database, compress images and cache your pages.
 Caching ensures faster loading times and more reliable availability of your website.
 This is because content is loaded faster from the cache than with a completely new request.
 However, Raidboxes already includes server-based caching without the need for a plugin.

-In addition, you can set a schedule for database cleanup in the general settings of WP Optimize to partially automate the cleanup.
+You can also set a schedule for database cleanup in the general settings of WP Optimize to partially automate the cleanup.

-Click on Tools > WP Optimize in the sidebar.
-In the plugin settings in the "Optimize" section, you will find the "Clean up all revisions" checkbox.
-Check the box and then click on "Optimize".
+Click on Tools > WP Optimise in the sidebar.
+In the plugin settings in the “Optimise” section, you will find the “Clean up all revisions” checkbox.
+Tick the box and then click on “Optimise”.

 Advanced Database Cleaner: